 Whisk confectioners sugar and orange juice together in small mixing bowl to make the orange glaze.

-Store the muffins for up to 3 days covered and for up to 2 months in the freezer.
+Store the muffins for up to 3 days covered and for up to a month in the freezer.